samwarnick/samwarnick.com/src/content/blog/2026/04/2026-04-21-how-do-i-computer.md

 ---
 title: How Do I Computer
-date: '2026-04-21T08:32'
+date: "2026-04-21T08:32"
 published: true
-summary: 'My setup, tools, and the way my brain works when I''m thinking about code.'
+summary: "My setup, tools, and the way my brain works when I'm thinking about code."
 tags:
   - April 2026 Blog Challenge
   - Uses